Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 A good alkalizing diet is recommended.
 Artichokes, cherries, cabbage, cereal grains, cold water fish, fresh fruit, vegetables, leafy greens, garlic, onions, olive oil, sweet potatoes, squash, eggs, alfalfa sprouts, white grapes, apples, celery seed, and parsley should be eaten regularly.
 Vitamin B, C, and E supplements should be taken daily.

 Many herbs can help arthritis.
 Ginger, turmeric, and alfalfa can stimulate production of the body's cortisone.
 Yucca extract, royal jelly, and ginseng are also beneficial.
 Evening primrose, green drinks, and grape seed oil can work wonders.
 Sage tea, cider vinegar, and lots of water can reduce symptoms.
+Creams containing cayenne or cannabis oil can help with pain.

-Flax seed oil can help with pain management when taken regularly for three to four months.
+Flax seed oil can also help with pain management when taken regularly for three to four months.
 Warm Epsom salt baths can also soothe arthritis pain.
 Applications of aloe vera juice and wintergreen oil can often reduce inflammation of joints and bring relief.
 A massage with diluted lavender, lemon, frankincense, rosemary, or sandalwood essential oil is also an excellent herbal remedy for arthritis.
-Other massage combinations include eucalptus and chamomile essential oils.
+Other massage combinations include eucalyptus and chamomile essential oils.

 Sometimes warm compresses can give great comfort to aching joints.
 Soak a cloth in a decoction of prickly ash, celery seed, and rosemary.
 Apply as needed to the painful area.